x

 COLORADO, USA — The balance of power in the Colorado legislature could see a shift in the November election, and it's the Democrats who have the most to lose.

 Right now, Democrats hold a supermajority in the state House, meaning they make up two-thirds or more of the majority.
 In the Senate, Democrats are one seat away from a supermajority.
 Why is that important?
-Most votes in the legislature require at least a two-thirds majority to pass.
+A supermajority would allow Democrats to pass any legislation that requires two-thirds support without a single Republican.
+Examples include putting a Constitutional amendment question on a ballot or overriding a governor's veto.

 There are 83 legislative seats up for election this year —18 in the Senate and 65 in the House.